Katya156/DSS-for-choosing-DBMS/README.md

 1. Clone this repository into your computer or download zip-archive
 2. Open the project in PyCharm or another development environment
+3. Launch launcher.py
+4. You can connect to PostgreSQL Portable which is already embedded in program or change .env file and launch main.py instead of launcher.py

 If you want to add your multi-criteria decision-making method, add file with function which returns a dictionary, where keys are alternatives and values are their ratings.
 Then modify file ShowResult.py.
 <h3>For users</h3>